Pictured above: Dr. Katerina Rnic, postdoctoral fellow in the UBC Department of Psychology

 “My aim is to not only help us better understand the mechanisms underlying this debilitating disorder but to develop a new, scalable intervention for depression that will improve the mental health of Canadian women.
 I am deeply grateful for the support of the WHRI and for the opportunity to conduct this important research.” – Dr. Katerina Rnic

 The beauty of this intervention is that it can be delivered remotely.
 It is both cost and time effective, making it more accessible to women who are otherwise unable to access first-line treatments and resources.
 The COVID-19 pandemic disproportionately impacts women – they face higher rates of layoffs and job loss, and greater care responsibilities at home.
 And depression has been increasing among women since the start of the pandemic, making interventions that can be widely disseminated imperative – now, more than ever.

 With the support of visionary donors, we can continue to inspire the most gifted young researchers to continue on the track of investigating women’s health issues.

-In fall 2020, we launched the $4.5 million Her Mind, Her Health Campaign to ensure women’s reproductive mental health needs are met through research and accessible programming.
+In fall 2020, we launched the $4.5 million Reproductive Mental Health Campaign to ensure women’s reproductive mental health needs are met through research and accessible programming.
 Learn more.